NoahL-B/EkmonSpaceTraders/README.md

 ## Usage:

 This repository stores information in a Microsoft Access database.
 I'm not including it in the git distribution because it stores my tokens and weekly data.
-You can provide add an existing token (or tokens) to the ID table.
+You can provide an existing token (or tokens) to the ID table.
 You can create new agents by running Reset_Procedure.py, making sure to modify it first to reflect your desired username and faction.

 After each reset, old data is saved to the old_data folder.
 Make this folder before you run Reset_Procedure.py.
-Also set your username and faction on lines 11 and 12 of Reset_Procedure.py.
+Also set your username and email on lines 4 and 5 of __SECRETS.py.

 After creating or adding your agent info, run Startup_Procedure.py to add information about every system and waypoint to the database.
 The startup procedure will also start making profitable trades with your command ship!